microsoft/hands-on-lab-serverless/docs/workshop.md

 ---
 published: true
 type: workshop
-title: Products Hands-on-Lab - Azure Serverless Architecture
+title: Product Hands-on Lab - Azure Serverless Architecture
 short_title: Azure Serverless Architecture
 description: This workshop will cover multiple serverless services that you will use to build a complete real world scenario.
 level: beginner # Required.
 Can be 'beginner', 'intermediate' or 'advanced'